In this review, we’ll be having a close look at the

 12. Flexible extension hose: Adds reach and flexibility to any non-motorized tool.
 A great tool to have for cleaning vehicle interiors.

-13: Multi-angle folding adapter: A foldable tool that provides consumers the ability to clean areas high above without having to use a chair or ladder.
+13: Multi-angle folding adapter: A foldable tool that provides consumers the ability to clean areas high above without using a chair or ladder.

 This vacuum comes with two filters – a pre-motor and a post-motor HEPA filter that provides a good seal.
 The primary filter is similar to the Dyson filter in that it is made from cloth and is easy to clean.

-However, the cyclonic filtration isn’t as good as in a Dyson as it soils at a faster rate.
+However, the cyclonic filtration isn’t as good as in a Dyson as it soils faster.

 Tineco has a tool that makes it easy to clean the filter.
 They call this the automatic pre-filter cleaning tool.
 It’s a device that you attach to the vacuum unit that will suck out debris that accumulates on the pre-motor filter.